Better Flood Nerd Logo

 How do I file a flood insurance claim in Wisconsin?

-If you have a flood policy with State Farm, Progressive, Nationwide, Allstate, or most other major carriers, you aren’t actually buying their insurance.
-You are buying a government NFIP policy that they are simply reselling for a fee.
-While these are great companies, their “private” flood options in Wisconsin are often non-existent—meaning they are legally bound to give you the same government rates, the same $250k limits, and the same basement exclusions as everyone else.
+If your flood policy is through State Farm, Progressive, Nationwide, Allstate, or most other major carriers, you’re usually not buying their insurance — you’re buying a government NFIP policy they resell for a fee.
+That means the same $250k cap, the same rates, and the same basement exclusions as everyone else.

-Wisconsin Flood Insurance Cost by City
+Wisconsin Flood Insurance Cost by City & County

 Milwaukee, WI Flood Insurance